Regulations

 Introducing SB 219

-California’s SB 219 (combining SB 253 and SB 261) requires U.S. companies doing business in California to reporting greenhouse gas emissions and climate risks starting January 1, 2026.
+California’s SB 219 (combining SB 253 and SB 261) requires U.S. companies doing business in California to report greenhouse gas emissions and climate risks starting January 1, 2026.

 Who needs to disclose?